Ubiquitine/kwin-scripts/README.md

 You can configure some additional behavior in script's configuration, e.g. always keeping a spare (empty) virtual desktop.

+### Virtual Desktops Only On Primary

+This script pins every window that is not on the primary display(output) to be on all desktops.

+This allows, e.g. for laptops to play video or present PPT on the external display, while still being able to switch virtual desktops on the built-in display without disruption of whatever is shown on external display.

 ### Simple Window Groups (DEPRECATED)

 This is a script that provides a window grouping system, similar as in some window managers.